-After a tough workout or even some strenuous house or yard work, Gallucci said that it’s common to experience sore muscles, and a massage gun can help.
-“To soothe those achy muscles, many have turned to massage, and the massage gun is a convenient, portable way to bring your massage anywhere that you are,” he said.
-Using the massage gun not only alleviates pain but also speeds up your recovery time by aiding in the removal of waste product from damaged tissue and breaking up scar tissue.
+After a tough workout or even some strenuous house or yard work, Gallucci says that it’s common to experience sore muscles.
+Using a massage gun not only alleviates pain but also speeds up your recovery time by aiding in the removal of waste product from damaged tissue and breaking up scar tissue, he says.

-According to Gallucci, massage guns also offer enough pressure to actually make a difference, unlike other massage tools like foam rollers.
-“Some people cannot physically push hard enough, while others are afraid of the pain they may feel in the affected area,” he said.
+Massage guns also offer enough pressure to actually make a difference, unlike other massage tools like foam rollers, according to Gallucci.
+“Some people cannot physically push hard enough, while others are afraid of the pain they may feel in the affected area,” he says.
 “Massage guns are battery-powered and mechanical, so they do not hold back and always provide the same level of intensity and ensure pressure.”

-Massage guns need to be utilized properly.
+Massage guns need to be used properly.
 Those who are inexperienced or have not done enough research on how to properly handle the massage gun can end up injuring themselves.
-“You may end up massaging an area that is experiencing referred pain and not actually targeting the area that needs help with recovery, doing more harm than good,” Gallucci said.
+“You may end up massaging an area that is experiencing referred pain and not actually targeting the area that needs help with recovery, doing more harm than good,” Gallucci says.

-Beldini also warned that overusing a massage gun can have adverse effects.
-“Leaving a massage gun on an area for too long could ultimately cause some soft-tissue trauma, leaving some internal bruising.
-Not all bruises are obvious black-and-blue.
-Deeper tissue can become more inflamed and irritated,” she explained.
-To avoid this, Beldini suggested moving the gun from area to area in short durations (10-20 seconds in each location.
-“This will ensure that you are not overdoing it at one tissue segment,” she said.
+Overusing a massage gun can have adverse effects, Beldini says.
+“Leaving a massage gun in one area for too long could ultimately cause some soft-tissue trauma, leaving some internal bruising,” she says.
+To avoid this, Beldini suggests moving the gun from area to area in short durations — like 10-20 seconds in each location.
+“This will ensure that you are not overdoing it on one tissue segment,” she says.

 How to use a massage gun properly

-Once you have consulted a doctor and done your research, Gallucci recommends keeping these tips in mind:
+When using a massage gun, Gallucci recommends keeping these tips in mind:

-- Try to completely relax your body before using the massage gun.
-“There is a reason that when you go get a massage by a masseuse, they do so in a relaxing setting,” he said.
+- Try to relax your body before using the massage gun.
+“There is a reason that when you go get a massage by a masseuse, they do so in a relaxing setting,” says Galluci.
 “Your body will see better results from massage when the muscle is relaxed.”

 - Use a slow and steady tempo.
-Especially when you are first using the product, it will treat the targeted muscle more effectively.
+Especially when you are first using the device, it will treat the targeted muscle more effectively without over massaging them.